Geonovum/KP-APIs/API-strategie-modules/batching/architecture.md

 This design ensures resilience: a batch may contain both successful and unsuccessful entries, but the overall response is always delivered in a predictable format.

-## Role of batch endpoints

-Batch endpoints sit alongside singular and collection endpoints:

-- **Singular endpoints**: optimized for fetching or manipulating a single known resource.
-- **Collection endpoints**: optimized for querying resources based on filter criteria, with support for pagination.
-- **Batch endpoints**: optimized for submitting multiple independent requests in one call, reducing round-trips and ensuring deterministic mapping of requests to results.

-Batching is a performance optimization, not a replacement for singular or collection endpoints.
-Clients should use batching when multiple lookups are required at once, but continue to use singular or collection endpoints for simpler interactions.

 ## Design principles

 The following principles guide the architecture of batch endpoints:

-- **Complementary**: batch endpoints extend existing RESTful resources, they do not replace them.
+- **Complementary**: batch endpoints sit alongside singular and collection endpoints, they do not replace them.
 - **Deterministic**: every request item produces exactly one result item at the same array position.
 - **Scoped**: batch endpoints operate at the level of a single collection; a global batching mechanism is explicitly out of scope.
 - **Stateless**: each batch request is self-contained; no client state is stored between requests.